-January 3, 2019 Town Courthouse, 23 Plattekill Ave 7:00 pm
+January 2, 2020, 7:00 pm Town Courthouse, 23 Plattekill Ave

-Present: Supervisor Neil Bettez, Councilman Dan Torres, Councilwoman Julie Seyfert-Lillis, Councilman David Brownstein, Councilman Marty Irwin.
+Present: Supervisor Neil Bettez, Councilman Dan Torres, Councilwoman Julie Seyfert-Lillis, Councilman David Brownstein, Councilwoman Alex Baer.

-At 7:01 p.m. a motion was made by Supervisor Bettez to open the meeting with the pledge.
-Seconded by Councilman Irwin, all aye votes cast, motion carried.
+At 7:00 p.m. a motion was made by Supervisor Bettez to open the meeting with the pledge.
+Seconded by Councilman Torres, all aye votes cast, motion carried.

-Agenda: A motion was made by Supervisor Bettez to adopt the agenda.
+Agenda: A motion was made by Supervisor Bettez to adopt the agenda with appropriate updates made to Schedule B, 2020 Monthly Purchase Orders and Prepays.
 Seconded by Councilman Torres, all aye votes cast, motion carried.

-1. Delegation of Administrative Duties to the Supervisor: A motion was made by Supervisor Bettez that pursuant to Town Law, Section 29 (16), it is resolved that the Town Board of the Town of New Paltz hereby authorizes and delegates to the Town Supervisor powers and duties of day to day administration and supervision of all town and special district facilities and employees consistent with and in furtherance of any and all State and Federal laws applicable thereto and with any and all local laws, resolutions or policies heretofore or hereafter adopted by this Town Board.
+1. Delegation of Administrative Duties to the Supervisor: A motion was made by Supervisor Bettez that pursuant to Town Law, Section 29 (16), Resolved that the Town Board of the Town of New Paltz hereby authorizes and delegates to the Town Supervisor powers and duties of day to day administration and supervision of all town and special district facilities and employees consistent with and in furtherance of any and all State and Federal laws applicable thereto and with any and all local laws, resolutions or policies heretofore or hereafter adopted by this Town Board.
 Seconded by Councilman Torres, all aye votes cast, motion carried.

-2. Legal Representation for the Town:
+2. Legal Representation for the Town: A motion was made by Supervisor Bettez to adopt the following: